LiMinggang/madedit-mod/README.txt

 Mod v0.4.4
 New: Set toolbar to 3 columns to let user who has a small display have a chance to re-org the toolbars
 New: Use icon to mark readonly flag
-Add more Icons
+New: Replace toolbar icons with Silk icon set from Mark James(www.famfamfam.com) Add more Icons

 Mod v0.4.3